 - Providing children with a curriculum which enables them to learn about risk and how to keep themselves safe and maintain happy and healthy relationships.
 We will provide a listening culture where children have identified adults who they can discuss their concerns with.

 The Designated Safeguarding Officer is Mrs Leonard and can be contacted via the school office.
-If Mrs Leonard is unavailable the Deputy Safeguarding Officers are Mrs O’Rourke, Mrs Mylett and Miss Gill.
+If Mrs Leonard is unavailable the Deputy Safeguarding Officers are Mrs O’Rourke, Mrs Mylett and Mrs Brown.
 Alternatively you can contact Ms Thomas.

 The NSPCC can advise you how to keep children safe from abuse.

 Sudley Infant School will be introducing a new child safety initiative called ‘Clever Never Goes’ during the week beginning 4 February 2019.